lbryio/spec/index.md

 - create links for [[terms]]
 - ensure that all italicized terms are defined before they are used, or if that doesn't work, that they are linked
 - don't say "the LBRY network". instead say "LBRY" or say nothing.
+- make sure something is published at the URLs that we reference in this paper

 -->